unahouExosite/docs/scripting/README.md

 ### The dispatch table

-The OnePlatform supports sending messages to external recipients over several transports as 'dispatches' which are available via the 'dispatch' table.
+The One Platform supports sending messages to external recipients over several transports as 'dispatches' which are available via the 'dispatch' table.

 The dispatch table can be referenced globally and on client type alias